osulluke/eigenface-production/Flask_UI/lib/README.md

 # **Design Document**

 ## This is a description of the UML document that outlines the classes needed to complete the project.
-Reference the EigenFace.pdf file for the graphical depiction of this description.
+Reference the EigenFace.pdf file for the graphical depiction of these descriptions.

 ## **Backend**